Close Search

 Youth Information

-You may use manually-operated centerfire rifles and handguns of at least .26 caliber that propel single-projected ammunition 120 grains or larger and manually-operated or semiautomatic centerfire shotguns at least 12-gauge firing a single projectile.
+You may use manually operated centerfire rifles and handguns of at least .26 caliber that propel single-projectile ammunition 120 grains or larger and manually operated or semiautomatic centerfire shotguns at least 12-gauge firing a single projectile.
 Muzzleloaders must have at least .50 caliber propelling a single projectile weighing at least 210 grains.
-A bow must have a minimum draw weight of 45 pounds.
-For archery, you may use any arrow or crossbow bolt with a fixed or mechanical broadhead.
-The broadhead must have an outside diameter or width of at least 1 inch, and the length may not exceed 3.25 inches.
-Crossbows must have a minimum peak draw weight of 125 pounds.
+Arrowheads must have a minimum draw weight of 45 pounds.
+For archery, the broadhead must be a fixed or mechanical broadhead with a cutting edge at least 7/8 of an inch and a minimum weight of 100 grains.
+Possession of any broadhead hunting implements is prohibited while hunting elk during firearms seasons.
+It is unlawful to use a firearm and a bow or to carry a concealed firearm.
+Crossbows must have a minimum break draw weight of 125 pounds.

 Other Tag Opportunities